mina407/Power-Bi-SQL/README.md

   Provides a visual representation of sales trends.

 2. Top Products by Sales:
-  Lists the top-selling products based on sales volume.
+ *  Lists the top-selling products based on sales volume.
-  Helps identify popular items and inform inventory management.
+ * Helps identify popular items and inform inventory management.

 3. Total Sales By store Location
-  Displays sales data for each Store Location , Difference Sales And MOM Sales
+  * Displays sales data for each Store Location , Difference Sales And MOM Sales

 4. Sales By Days And Hours
-   Display The Sales in each hour
+  * To Identify The Hours with Highest Sales